23manuel/23manuel/README.md

 👋🏾 Hey, I'm Manuel

-A curious systems thinker-in-progress using data, code, and real-world grit to explore meaningful solutions — and stay underestimated on purpose.
+A curious systems thinker-in-progress using; AI, data, code, and real-world grit to explore meaningful solutions — and stay underestimated on purpose.

 ---

 ### 🌍 What I'm About:
-- Building clarity from complexity using SQL, Excel, Power BI, and Python (still learning)
+- Building clarity from complexity using SQL, Excel, Power BI, Python, and AI
 - Learning in public by sharing small, evolving projects and experiments
 - Exploring how data and automation can solve real African business problems
 - Thinking long-term about scalable, tech-powered systems